Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

   - Protect data loss
     - Can we backup the system?
     - Can we protect against overwriting data?
+    - Can we keep versions of the database in case a mistake is ever made and we need to go back to an older version?
 - Data quality protection
   - Can we set up data quality constraints?
-For example, restrict input types/values.
+For example, restrict input types/values

 There are many tool options you can choose from.
 A sampling of those options are below.
 These tools represent a wide range from the criteria above.
 Take some time to review your options to see which one best meets your needs.